Ahsan3991/Portfolio-DBnDashboard/README.md

 ## Dashboard Design
 - Since the database is hosted locally as a SQLite3 db, connecting it to PowerBI or Tableau will require and ODBC driver.
-- You can use this Youtube video to learn how to connect your database to PowerBI: [How to connect db file to PowerBI](https://www.youtube.com/watch?v=v9OG5Ry5zDU)
+- You can use this YouTube video to learn how to connect your database to PowerBI: [How to connect db file to PowerBI](https://www.youtube.com/watch?v=v9OG5Ry5zDU)
 - Once connected you can get all the tables in powerBI and start creating visuals as per your desire

 ## Images for Dashboard